open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 the cluster.
 Hence, we need a way to clarify the owner identity/role of the "ManifestWork" before it takes effect so that we can explicitly check whether that owner has sufficient permission in the managed cluster.

-### Auditing the API request history from work agent

-Currently all the API requests raised by work agent in the managed cluster are from a fixed service account ("open-cluster-management-agent/klusterlet-work-sa" under the default installation).
-However in some cases, we need to clarify the source/owner identity of the `ManifestWork` resource so that we can record the api audits in a finer granularity.
-This will be helpful for the managed cluster's admin to be capable of knowing "who is operating that `ManifestWork` from the hub cluster".

 ### Goals